fabrica-datos-laborales/fdl-data/README.md

-# fdl-data
+# FDL Data
-Repository containing the code for the production and processing of the global database of the FONDECYT project.
+Repository that contains the code for the production and treatment of a international industrial relations data.
+This data has been produced as a iniciative of the FONDECYT N° 11190229 project.